St Andrew High School: 1957–1968

 In 1957, Miss Mary Dawson became the second principal of the school.
 In 1958, the Common Entrance Examination was introduced, resulting in an increase in government grant-in-aid to cover the tuition fees for those students awarded "free places" and "grant-aided places".
 In the same year, St. Andrew High School separated into two schools - St. Andrew High School (a secondary education institution) and St. Andrew Preparatory School for children aged 4 to 11 years.
 Principal Dawson spearheaded the development of science, initiating the teaching of physics by arranging for girls to attend classes at Calabar High School until the school's physics lab was ready in 1963.
 In 1965, the school closed its boarding facilities to create space for additional classrooms to facilitate newly introduced subjects—craft, commercial and home economics.

 1968–present

 In 1968, Mrs. Fay Saunders became the first Jamaican headmistress of the school.
-In 1974 she resigned to take up an appointment as Senator and Parliamentary Secretary in the Ministry of Education.
-In 1974, Miss Joan Reader became the second Jamaican headmistress of the school.
+In 1974, she resigned to take up an appointment as Senator and Parliamentary Secretary in the Ministry of Education.
+Also in 1974, Miss Joan Reader became the second Jamaican headmistress of the school.
 She oversaw the implementation of the second shift in 1978—a Ministry of Education initiative to cope with a burgeoning post-independence school population, and an increasing expectation that secondary education would be provided for the entire 12–16 year old cohort of the population.